 Yes, see our Previous Winners section for more information.

 Judges for the Rhode Island Business Competition represent a cross section of business professionals.
 All of the judges have extensive experience helping emerging companies grow into strong competitors.
 See biographies of the judges.

 Yes.
 However, you will risk disqualification if you attempt to approach a judge, or have someone do that on your behalf, specifically in connection with the Rhode Island Business Competition.

 No. Requiring the judges to sign an NDA would overwhelm them with legal requirements that would severely inhibit their ability to participate in the competition.
 You should take appropriate steps to protect your intellectual property, just as you would if you were approaching institutional investors.

 Let us know of any significant changes by email as soon as you learn of them.
-These include receiving financing from another outside source, a change in business focus or plans, and/or other material events.
+These include receiving financing from another outside source, a change in business focus, and/or other material events.

 Let us know by email as soon as possible.
 This is especially important so that our volunteer judges don’t spend time evaluating a proposal that is no longer active.
 Only the principal applicant listed on the application may withdraw an application from the competition.

 No. Unfortunately, the judges do not have the time to provide individual comment on each proposal.